 How soon can you refinance your home?

-When it comes to refinancing, lenders typically look more at the amount of equity you have in your home than the length of time you’ve owned it.
+When it comes to refinancing, lenders typically look more at the amount of equity in your home than the length of time you’ve owned it.
 This is especially true of cash out refinances, which require 20% equity in the home.
 If you just want to change your interest rate or length of the loan, then you’ll need somewhere between 5% and 10% home equity.

 If you’ve already refinanced your home once after the original purchase, your lender might make you wait before doing it again.
 The industry standard is usually six months, so as long as you’re over that threshold, you shouldn’t have an issue.